Smith Act trials of Communist Party leaders: Trials of "second-tier" officials

+The second-tier Smith Act trial that took place in St. Louis, Missouri focused on 5 Communists in the area.
+All defendants were found guilty, but this ruling was appealed.
+In a letter to the St. Louis Smith Act trial defendants in 1954, the original Seattle Seven explained that their defense was that "the Smith Act is a thought control act, completely repugnant to the American tradition of free speech, press, and association".

 California convictions reversed

 The federal appeals courts upheld all convictions of second-tier officials.
 The Supreme Court refused to hear their appeals until 1956, when it agreed to hear the appeal of the California defendants; this led to the landmark Yates v.
 United States decision.
 Fourteen second-tier CPUSA officials from California who had been convicted of Smith Act violations appealed, and on June 17, 1957, known as "Red Monday", the Supreme Court reversed their convictions.
 By the time the Court ruled 6–1 in Yates v.
 United States, four of the Supreme Court Justices who had supported the 1951 Dennis decision had been replaced, including Chief Justice Vinson.
 He was replaced by Chief Justice Earl Warren.

 The decision in Yates undermined the 1951 Dennis decision by holding that contemplation of abstract, future violence may not be prohibited by law, but that urging others to act in violent ways may be outlawed.
 Writing for the majority, Justice John Marshall Harlan introduced the notion of balancing society's right of self-preservation against the right to free speech.
 He wrote:

 Yates did not rule the Smith Act unconstitutional or overrule the Dennis decision, but Yates limited the application of the Act to such a degree that it became nearly unenforceable.
 The Yates decision outraged some conservative members of Congress, who introduced legislation to limit judicial review of certain sentences related to sedition and treason.
 This bill did not pass.